yueli8/HASM_SILAC/README.md

 Input the differentially expresed protein into [david functional annotation bioinformatics](https://david.ncifcrf.gov/), generate the GO analysis.
 Only picked the Description, Gene_COunt, P_Vale and Enrichment_Ratio value to generate the new *.txt file.

 ### fgsea_AC2_AC6_VS_lacZ
-Using c2.cp.v7.2.symbols.gtm and c2.cp.kegg.v7.2.symbols.gmt, gene anme and the t-test value to generate the kegg and canonical pathway.
+Using c2.cp.v7.2.symbols.gtm and c2.cp.kegg.v7.2.symbols.gmt, gene name and the t-test value to generate the kegg and canonical pathway.

 ## Contact information